-This 1 June 2018 video is about a male roe deer swimming in a canal near Noordseschut village in Drenthe province in the Netherlands.
+This June 2019 video is from De Onlanden nature reserve in Drenthe province in the Netherlands.

 Translated from Dutch NOS TV today, about Drenthe province:

 VVD members in Drenthe are protesting against the recent gas extraction decision by Minister Wiebes.
 The minister, himself a member of the VVD, recently determined that the NAM can drill gas in small fields in North and Central Drenthe, among other places.

 In an open letter to Wiebes and to the VVD in the House of Representatives, all twelve VVD municipal council caucuses in Drenthe demand that the decision be reconsidered.
 The council members emphasize that there is a lot of unrest among the residents.
 According to the letter writers, the residents will get a fair chance of earthquakes and thus of damage to their homes.

 If the extraction would still have to continue, then the letter writers want the same damage protocol as in Groningen.

 Many people in Groningen say the damage protocol is not enough.